Iron-E/nvim-marktext/README.md

 ## Demo

-This is a demo of most of the features. `TableMode` can do more than is shown, and there are more ways to access these features than through `:execute`-ing commands.
+This is a demo of most of the features.
 Read the [docs](./doc/marktext.txt) for more information.

 ![Demo](./media/2020_10_02.11_44_05.gif "Demo")